Vishnutejakankanala/Linux-shell-scripting-projects/README.md

-pwd	:- print working directory (To know where am i) cd	:- Change directory (To change folder) cd ..	:- to come back to old folder cd /home/user/Dowmloads	:- used to where ever you want (path) cd ~	:- used to get back to home cd - 	:- To go to your previous location
+pwd	:- print working directory (To know where am i) cd	:- Change directory (To change folder) cd ..	:- to come back to old folder cd .. :- To come back to two folders cd /home/user/Dowmloads	:- used to where ever you want (path) cd ~	:- used to get back to home cd - 	:- To go to your previous location